jannecederberg/jannecederberg.github.io/_posts/2015-07-22-get-notified-by-email-if-your-website-is-down.md

 Now that you've got your RaspberryPi "under your fingertips", either with monitor+keyboard or over SSH, issue the following command at the shell (the black screen with white text):

 {% highlight bash %}
-sudo apt-get install python-pip -y sudo pip install requests
+sudo apt-get install python-requests -y
 {% endhighlight %}

 If you received no errors, you're ready to move forward.